ferruzzi/Gygax75-miststlkr/week2/week2-notes.md

 Our adventure will take place in modern New Orleans, focusing initially on [The Garden District](https://en.wikipedia.org/wiki/Garden_District,_New_Orleans#History) and the [Irish Channel](https://en.wikipedia.org/wiki/Irish_Channel,_New_Orleans#History).
-Naturally some liberties can and will be taken with regards to landmarks and history.
+Naturally some liberties can and will be taken regarding landmarks and history.

 ### Places of Interest
 #### Crescent City Used Books